opensafely/documentation/docs/getting-started/tutorial/update-the-dataset-definition/index.md

-## 5. Make changes to your study
+## Update the dataset definition

-You've successfully run the code in your study, but at the moment it just creates a nearly-empty output file.
-Now we'll add some code to do something slightly more interesting.
+You've successfully generated a dataset from the code in your study, but at the moment it only adds one data column.

+Now we'll add some code to create an extra column.

 ### Add an `age` column